Contact Us

 July 11, 2005 - November 17, 2023

 On November 17, 2023, our beloved son and brother, Flynn MacKrell, was killed by a reckless teenage driver.
-Flynn was 18 years old—full of promise, joy, optimism, and a bright future that was taken from him in an instant.
-His loss shattered our family and forever changed our lives.
+Flynn was only 18 years old—standing at the threshold of adulthood, filled with promise, joy, and hope for the life ahead of him.
+In a single, violent moment, that future was stolen.
+His death shattered our family and altered our lives forever.

-The crash that killed Flynn was predictable and preventable.
-It exposed devastating gaps in teen driving accountability, parental responsibility, and the systems meant to protect our children.
-No family should ever endure the pain we now carry.
+The crash that took Flynn's life was not a random tragedy.
+It was predictable.
+It was preventable.
+And it revealed profound failures in teen driving accountability, parental responsibility, and the systems meant to protect our children.
+No family should ever endure the pain we now live with.
+Flynn's life mattered—and his death must mean something.

 Flynn's death devastated his family, friends, and entire community.
 A young life with endless potential was lost in an instant due to a completely preventable act of reckless driving.
 This tragedy highlights the urgent need for stronger accountability and consequences for dangerous driving behaviors.